cesarsantos96/RandomPasswordGeneratorInJava/README.md

 ### Functionalities
  - Generates random passwords based on alphanumeric characters and special symbols.
  - Allows customization of password length.
- - addition of function that saves password in a txt file
+ - addition of function that saves password in a txt file and specify where it will be used.

 ### How to use
  - Clone the repository to your development environment.